kotlin-hands-on/hands-on/Introduction to Coroutines/05_Concurrency.md

 ```

 `runBlocking` is used as a bridge between regular and `suspend` functions, between blocking and non-blocking worlds.
-It works as an adaptor starting the top-level main coroutine, and is intended primarily to be used in `main` functions
+It works as an adaptor starting the top-level main coroutine and is intended primarily to be used in `main` functions
 and in tests.

-If you want to better understand what's going on in this example, watch the following video:
+If you want to understand better what's going on in this example, watch the following video:

 [Video explaining the coroutines sample](https://youtu.be/2QLiprc72Sg)